-The Hugo North mine planning and optimization indicated that the ideal elevation for the second lift (Lift 2) is approximately 400 m below Lift 1.
-The mine plan assumes that 723 drawpoints will be constructed between 2035 and 2046 in the Hugo North Extension Lift 2 area.
+The Hugo North Extension mine planning and optimization indicated that the ideal elevation for the second lift (Lift 2) is approximately 400 m below Lift 1 (~1,700 m below surface).
+The effect of the northeasterly plunge of the mineralization is evident in the total tonnage considered in the mine plan.
+The mine plan assumes that drawpoints will be in use for production between 2038 and 2055 in the Hugo North Extension Lift 2 area.